redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_artifact_export.md

 ### Options

 ```
-      --instance-id string   ID of the Service Registry instance to be used.
-By default, uses the currently selected instance
+      --instance-id string   ID of the Service Registry instance to be used (by default, uses the currently selected instance)
       --output-file string   File location of the artifact
 ```